lambdaclass/concrete/ROADMAP.md

 This document is the active execution plan.
 It answers one question:
 **what should happen next, in what order?**

-The roadmap is linear after the explicit active HMAC exception below.
-Read the order as:
+The roadmap is linear.
+Phases are ordered, and items inside a phase are ordered unless explicitly marked as a constraint or a deferred research note.
+Read the document as one queue:

-1. finish the active HMAC proof track;
+1. finish the current source-contract flagship (`constant_time_tag` full value contract);
-2. resume Phase 1 through Phase 4 to make source-level evidence usable;
-3. close Phase 5 through Phase 7 hardening gaps when they block those phases or before release;
-4. continue Phase 8 onward.
+2. use that retrofit to move proof links toward source (`#[proof_by]` / `#[spec]`) and shrink the JSON registry;
+3. make `concrete prove` useful enough for non-compiler authors;
+4. harden audit / proof-status / trust gates around the new source-contract path;
+5. close the release-blocking predictable/provable/runtime-safety gaps;
+6. only then broaden the ordinary language surface (patterns, bytes/text/path, collections, iteration, capability polymorphism, tests);
+7. run external validation before the large ecosystem/release/editor build-out;
+8. keep later research items later unless a prior gate forces them.

 Completed work moves to [CHANGELOG.md](CHANGELOG.md).
-Deferred or conditional work moves later.
-There are no `NEXT` tags.
+Deferred or conditional work moves later in the same linear queue.
+There are no parallel tracks and no `NEXT` tags.

 North star: **systems code with explicit authority, bounded behavior, small trusted boundaries, and Lean-backed evidence tied to real source code, while